sebastianpartyka/Lt-Anki-Addons/Lstyle/readme.md

 ## Usage

+The addon only changes the appearance of the selected decks.
 In order to apply the styling to a deck, a number followed by a . and a space should be added to its name:

  > DeckName → 7.
 DeckName